-You've grown vegetables before.
-But, like many gardeners, you find you're drowning in lettuce early on, then have zucchini coming out your ears, yet spend the winter buying shipped-in produce, frozen veggies, and canned goods.
-With some careful planning, you can use your garden energy to reduce your grocery bill and eat more fresh delicious vegetables, like the former victory gardens.
+You've grown vegetables before; however, like many gardeners, you may find you're drowning in lettuce early on, then have zucchini coming out your ears, and yet you may still spend the winter buying shipped-in produce, frozen veggies, and canned goods.
+With some careful planning, you can use your garden energy more efficiently to reduce your grocery bill and eat more fresh delicious vegetables, like the former victory gardens.

 Planning a garden to feed your family can seem overwhelming.
-How many tomato plants will feed a family of four?
+How many tomato plants will you need?
 It's a good question, and to some degree, the answer is going to depend on how much you like tomatoes.
-But, there are some general yield guidelines that can help you calculate how much to plant of each vegetable.
-And, these tips will help focus your efforts so that little to nothing goes to waste.
+There are some general yield guidelines that can help you calculate how much to plant of each vegetable.
+These tips will help focus your efforts so that little to nothing goes to waste.

 Plant What You Enjoy